shoggoth/ExplodeFight/README.md

 branch exp/shatter

 ## Current Tasks

+### DONE
+- Test with alpha
 - Change the attribute and animation so that things work in the GameScene.

-### DONE
 - Verify that other scale factors work alright in the scratch.
 - Look into creating a pixel shatter and other explosion shaders, being aware of the game's name and all that.
 - Add a shader and a component to test that the editor is working